-Roadway repairs are year-round activities that are undertaken by the City’s Public Works Department.
+City of St. Albert roadway repairs are year-round activities.
 Throughout the winter months, staff will address problem areas as required.
 However, during the summer construction season dedicated crews systematically inspect, assess and repair all City roads on a priority basis.

 In the spring, as potholes become a prevalent issue, patching of roadways becomes a high priority activity, and Transportation crews are deployed on a 24-hour basis five days a week.
 Crews typically use an “instant patch” type of product to complete the repairs.
 Once the weather and temperature allow, two spray injection machinery and the infrared unit is utilized.
 Crews initially concentrate in locations most in need of repair to make travel safe and trouble-free for motorists.
 Once all high priority locations are repaired, the crews begin scheduled maintenance that will eventually see all highways, arterials and collectors repaired by season’s end.

 All inquiries will be inspected, and work will be scheduled depending on priority.

 The infrared process is used for smaller repairs of Potholes.
 To help create a smoother, longer patch, the asphalt is heated up, and a small amount of new material is then added, raked in, and compacted.
 This process allows it to be driven on immediately.

 Spray patching is a method of road maintenance that involves the mechanical introduction of an asphaltic emulsion and gravel mixture to the roadway to seal the damaged areas and rejuvenate the pavement surface.
 Spray patching can increase the life of damaged pavement up to several years.

 - It can address several types of road distortions such as large cracks, potholes, localized ravelling, localized alligator cracking, and gaps at the lip of gutters.

 - It is a quick process.
 It takes no more than minutes to dry; however, you can safely drive over the area immediately after it has been patched.